7 Best Museums in Casablanca: Art + Culture + Design

 Operating alongside the mosque itself, this fascinating museum offers a glimpse into the artistry and craftsmanship that went into the construction of the Hassan II Mosque.
 It serves as a complementary space that showcases traditional Moroccan art forms and architectural elements, with clear explanations and examples of each.

-In addition to displays highlighting the mosque’s exquisite carved stucco and ornately painted wooden ceilings, there are exhibits of the zellije (Moroccan mosaic) tile walls that adorn the building.
+In addition to displays highlighting the mosque’s exquisite carved stucco and ornately painted wooden ceilings, there are examples of the zellije (Moroccan mosaic) tile walls that adorn the building.
 These unused design elements, which would have otherwise gone unseen by the public, are now given a dedicated platform to be appreciated in their own right.

-The museum also delves deeper into the specialised techniques and materials used to create these architectural features and how they have been perfected by Moroccan artisans over the centuries.
-For anyone with an interest in the cultural heritage and artistic traditions of Morocco, a visit to the Hassan II Mosque Museum provides a wonderful overview and can easily be combined with a guided tour of the mosque itself
+For anyone with an interest in the cultural heritage and artistic traditions of Morocco, a visit to the Hassan II Mosque Museum provides a wonderful overview and can easily be combined with a guided tour of the mosque itself.

 Opening hours of the Hassan II Mosque Museum: 9 am to 6 pm